Skip to content

 Viewer wrapper

 • The most basic usage is to use the Viewer wrapper.
-This is best suited for use cases that do not require much custom behavior and are mostly about just displaying a structure.
+This is best suited for use cases that do not require custom behavior and are mostly about just displaying a structure.

-• See Viewer class is defined in src/apps/viewer/app.ts for available methods and options.
+• See Viewer class is defined in src/apps/viewer/app.ts for available methods

 <style>